-How to Study for Internal Medicine Boards
+How to Study for the American Board of Internal Medicine Exam

-How to Study for Internal Medicine Boards
+How to Study for the American Board of Internal Medicine Exam (ABIM)

-The American Board of Internal Medicine (ABIM) Internal Medicine Certification exam is a high-stakes standardized exam testing clinical reasoning, use of diagnostic tools, and treatment decisions.
+The American Board of Internal Medicine (ABIM) Certification exam is a high-stakes standardized exam testing clinical reasoning, use of diagnostic tools, and treatment decisions.
 The exam tests your knowledge on common and rare diagnoses expected from a board-certified internist according to ABIM standards.

 To set yourself up for success on the ABIM board exam, it is important to start early and practice often.
 In this post, we will discuss how best to study for your internal medicine board certification exam.